BardicDefense/purple-hack/README.md

 ### Mage Feats

 A mage can combine multiple feats on a spell.
 The spell adjustments from these stack (e.g. a _Silent Undeniable Magic Missile_ spell would in all ways be treated as a 3rd-Rank spell).
 A feat cannot take a spell over 6th Rank.

 - **Arcane Antipathy**: You dedicate yourself to rooting out practitioners of dark magic.
 You gain a +2 bonus to Saving Throws against magic, and spellcasters suffer a -2 penalty to Saving Throws against spells cast by you.

-- **Detect Magic**: You gain a "Detect Magic" skill with a starting Skill Target of 6 that allows you to touch an object, place, or creature for 1 Turn to see if it is magical.
-On a success, you know if the object, place, or creature is magical--i.e., enchanted, consecrated, affected by a spell, or possessed of innate magic of some kind.
+- **Detect Magic**: You gain a “Detect Magic” skill with a starting Skill Target of 6 that allows you to touch an object, place, or creature for 1 Turn to see if it is magical.
+On a success, you know if the object, place, or creature is magical–i.e., enchanted, consecrated, affected by a spell, or possessed of innate magic of some kind.
 You can repeat the attempt as many times as you like, each time taking 1 Turn.
 The Skill Target lowers by 1 every Name Level.

 - **Dextrous**: You can cast 1st-Rank spells using only one hand (i.e. with a shield or weapon or lantern in the other hand).
 For each Name Level you have, the Rank of spells that can be cast in this way increase by one.

 - **Familiar**: You acquire a magical connection to a Tiny or Small mundane creature appropriate to the area that obeys your commands.
 You can see through its eyes up to a mile away, and gain a small power appropriate to the creature while doing so (e.g. +2 visual Perception for a bird).
 Regardless of its normal statblock, the creature has 2 Hit Dice.
 Its death applies one level of fatigue to you for the next week, after which you may take a new familiar.

-- **Metamagic**: You can craft your spells at the time of memorization to require either no vocal component ("Silent") or no somatic component ("Stilled").
-Memorizing a Metamagic spell uses up a spell slot one Rank higher than the spell's normal Rank.
+- **Metamagic**: You can craft your spells at the time of memorization to require either no vocal component (“Silent”) or no somatic component (“Stilled”).
+Memorizing a Metamagic spell uses up a spell slot one Rank higher than the spell’s normal Rank.
 This feat may be taken three times.
 The second time removes either vocal or somatic components from your all spells permanently (must be chosen at the time of choosing the feat), with no Rank adjustment to them required.
 A spell may not be both Silent and Stilled until the feat is taken a third time, which allows this combination.

 - **Quickcast**: Casting times of your spells are reduced by 1 (see [magic phase](#combat-phases)).
 This can take them to 0 or below.
 This feat may be taken up to twice.

 - **Undeniable**: Once an Undeniable spell is declared, loss of concentration does not disrupt it (unless you are killed or otherwise rendered incapable of casting).
 All other restrictions apply.
-Preparing an Undeniable spell uses up a spell slot one Rank higher than the spell's normal Rank.
+Preparing an Undeniable spell uses up a spell slot one Rank higher than the spell’s normal Rank.

 ### Unrestricted Feats